-MFS' policy is that proxy voting decisions are made in what MFS believes to be the best long-term economic interests of MFS' clients, and not in the interests of any other party, including company management, or in MFS' corporate interests.
+MFS' policy is that proxy voting decisions are made in what MFS believes to be the best long-term economic interests of MFS' clients on whose behalf MFS has been delegated to vote, and not in the interests of any other party, including company management, or in MFS' corporate interests.
 The administration of MFS' proxy voting activities and its proxy voting policies and procedures is overseen by the MFS Proxy Voting Committee, which includes senior personnel from the MFS Legal, Global Investment and Client Support Departments, as well as members of the investment team.

 MFS reviews corporate governance issues and proxy voting matters that are presented for shareholder vote by either management or shareholders of public companies.
-Based on the overall principle that all votes cast by MFS on behalf of its clients must be in what MFS believes to be the best long-term economic interests of such clients, MFS has adopted proxy voting guidelines that govern how MFS generally will vote on specific matters presented for shareholder vote.
-Certain key guidelines are set forth below under Voting Guidelines.
+Based on the overall principle that all votes cast by MFS on behalf of its clients must be in what MFS believes to be the best long-term economic interests of such clients on whose behalf MFS has been delegated to vote, MFS has adopted proxy voting guidelines that govern how MFS generally will vote on specific matters presented for shareholder vote.
+Certain key guidelines are set forth below under "Voting Guidelines".
 To view the policies, including the guidelines, in its entirety, please refer to MFS' proxy voting policies and procedures, which are available at www.mfs.com.
 Additionally, the guidelines are not exhaustive, and MFS may vote on matters not identified in the guidelines.
 In such circumstances, MFS is governed by its general policy to vote in what MFS believes to be in the best long-term economic interest of its clients.

 As a general matter, MFS seeks to vote consistently on similar proxy proposals across all shareholder meetings.
-However, some proxy proposals, such as certain excessive executive compensation, environmental, social and governance matters, are analyzed on a case-by-case basis in light of all the relevant facts and circumstances of the issuer and the proposal.
+However, some proxy proposals, such as mergers, acquisitions, and certain shareholder proposals, are analyzed on a case-by-case basis in light of the relevant facts and circumstances of the issuer and the proposal.
 Therefore, MFS may vote similar proposals differently at different shareholder meetings based on the specific facts and circumstances of the issuer or the terms of the proposal.
-As noted above, MFS seeks to consider a company's specific context in determining its voting decision, and the sub-advisor may seek to engage with a company before making the vote to further inform their decision.
-To best support improved issuer decision making, MFS generally provides clear decisions by voting either for or against ballot items.
-However, MFS may vote to abstain if they believe to do so is in the best long-term economic interest of their clients entitled to vote.
-Moreover, MFS may communicate their vote intention with companies ahead of their shareholder meeting.
-MFS also reserves the right to override the guidelines with respect to a particular proxy proposal when such an override is, in MFS' best judgment, consistent with the overall principle of voting proxies in the best long-term economic interest of maximum provides in the best long-term economic interest to a particular proxy proposal when such an override is, in MFS' best judgment, consistent with the overall principle of voting proxies in the best long-term economic interest of the proxy proposal when such an override is, in MFS' best judgment, consistent with the overall principle of voting proxies in the best long-term economic interests of MFS' clients.
+As noted above MFS seeks to consider a company's specific context in determining its voting decision, and MFS may seek to engage with a company before making the vote to further inform its decision.
+To best support improved issuer decision making, MFS generally provides clear decisions by voting either For or Against ballot items.
+However, MFS may vote to Abstain if it believes to do so is in the best long-term economic interest of MFS' clients entitled to vote.
+Moreover, MFS may communicate its vote intention with companies ahead of their shareholder meeting.
+MFS also reserves the right to override the guidelines with respect to a particular proxy proposal when such an override is, in MFS' best judgment, consistent with the overall principle of voting proxies in the best long-term economic interests of MFS' clients.